Plaid Cymru: 1960s

 Support for the party declined slightly in the early 1960s, particularly as support for the Liberal Party began to stabilise from its long-term decline.
-In 1962 Saunders Lewis gave a radio talk entitled Tynged yr Iaith (The fate of the language) in which he predicted the extinction of the Welsh language unless action was taken.
+In 1962, Saunders Lewis gave a radio talk entitled Tynged yr Iaith (The fate of the language) in which he predicted the extinction of the Welsh language unless action was taken.
 This led to the formation of Cymdeithas yr Iaith Gymraeg (the Welsh Language Society) the same year.

-Labour's return to power in 1964 and the creation of the post of Secretary of State for Wales appeared to represent a continuation of the incremental evolution of a distinctive Welsh polity, following the Conservative government's appointment of a Minister of Welsh Affairs in the mid-1950s and the establishment of Cardiff as Wales' capital in 1955.
+Labour's return to power in 1964 and the creation of the post of Secretary of State for Wales appeared to represent a continuation of the incremental evolution of a distinctive Welsh polity, following the Conservative government's appointment of a Minister of Welsh Affairs in 1951 and the establishment of Cardiff as Wales's capital in 1955.

 However, in 1966, less than four months after coming in third in the constituency of Carmarthen, Gwynfor Evans captured the seat from Labour at a by-election.
 This was followed by two further by-elections in Rhondda West in 1967 and Caerphilly in 1968 in which the party achieved massive swings of 30% and 40% respectively, coming within a whisker of victory.
 The results were caused partly by an anti-Labour backlash.
 Expectations in coal mining communities that the Wilson government would halt the long-term decline in their industry had been dashed by a significant downward revision of coal production estimates.
 However, particularly in Carmarthen, Plaid also successfully depicted Labour's policies as a threat to the viability of small Welsh communities.

 1970s

-In the 1970 general election Plaid Cymru contested every seat in Wales for the first time and its vote share surged from 4.5% in 1966 to 11.5%.
+In the 1970 general election, Plaid Cymru contested every seat in Wales for the first time and its vote share surged from 4.5% in 1966 to 11.5%.
 Gwynfor Evans lost Carmarthen to Labour, but regained the seat in October 1974, by which time the party had gained a further two MPs, representing the constituencies of Caernarfon and Merionethshire.

-Plaid campaigned to leave the Common Market in the 1975 referendum.
-Wales and the United Kingdom as a whole voted to remain.

 Plaid Cymru's emergence (along with the Scottish National Party) prompted the Wilson government to establish the Kilbrandon Commission on the constitution.
 The subsequent proposals for a Welsh Assembly were, however, heavily defeated in a referendum in 1979.
 Despite Plaid Cymru's ambivalence toward home rule (as opposed to outright independence) the referendum result led many in the party to question its direction.

-In 1975, Plaid Cymru opposed remaining in the European Communities (EC), feeling that the EC’s regional aid policies would "reconcile places like Wales to their subordinate position".
+Plaid campaigned to leave the Common Market in the 1975 referendum, feeling that the EC's regional aid policies would "reconcile places like Wales to their subordinate position".
 Nevertheless, 65% of Welsh voters voted to remain in the EC during a 1975 referendum.
-The EC were incorporated into the European Union (EU) in 1993.
+The EC was incorporated into the European Union (EU) in 1993.

-At the 1979 general election the party's vote share declined from 10.8% to 8.1% and Carmarthen was again lost to Labour, although Caernarfon and Merionethshire were held by the party.
+At the 1979 general election, the party's vote share declined from 10.8% to 8.1% and Carmarthen was again lost to Labour, although Caernarfon and Merionethshire were held by the party.